batherk/covid-19-clustering/README.md

 ┣ 📁data (raw and processed csv files)
 ┣ 📁models (persisted models with metadata)
 ┣ 📁notebooks (jupyter notebooks)
-┣ 📁results (clustering assignement and metrics for each model) ┣ 📁src
+┣ 📁results (clustering assignment and metrics for each model) ┣ 📁src
 ┃ ┣ 📂model (Python scripts for training and presisting the models) ┃ ┣ 📜__init__.py